lummm/ez_arch/README.md

 # EZ ARCH
-'EZ Arch' is a framework to facilitate communication between a number of services.
+'EZ Arch' is a framework to facilitate communication between a large number of services.
 The design goals of the architecture are to enable a large number of specialized services and to enable straightforward horizontal scaling of each service.